czi-catalystproject/hub-champion-training/episodes/introduction.md

 ## Define success for your user community

-As a Hub Champion your main goal is to empower your community to make best use out of the hub service.
+As a Hub Champion, your main goal is to empower your community to make the best use of the Hub service.
 You represent the interests of your community and are familiar with their computational workflows and data needs.

 To ensure that the hub serves the interests of your community, Hub Champions may perform common administrative tasks such as